Persecution of transgender people under the second Trump administration: Executive Order 14187

+NBC News described the language in the executive order as inflammatory and noted that major medical associations support access to transgender health care for minors.

 In response, some hospitals paused providing gender-affirming care for minors, while others continued.
-Attorneys general from 15 states said their states are committed to continuing to provide gender-affirming care to minors.
+Some hospitals cancelled care for even those older than 19.
+Attorney generals from 15 states said their states are committed to continuing to provide gender-affirming care to minors.
 Multiple groups filed lawsuits challenging the legality of the executive order.
 In response to one of the lawsuits, several federal judges issued injunctions blocking the government from withholding federal funds from hospitals that provide gender affirming care to minors.
 Following the injunction, some hospitals that initially paused gender-affirming care for minors resumed the care.

+In the summer of 2025, the Department of Justice began sending subpoenas to "over 20" hospitals demanding the full records of patients who received medical care under 19 – including their names, social security numbers, doctors' notes, and treatments prescribed.
+This practice continued into 2026, expanding to many more hospitals across the nation.

 On October 30, 2025, NPR reported on proposed rules from the Department of Health and Human Services that would prohibit federal Medicaid reimbursement for medical care provided to transgender patients under 18, and block Medicaid and Medicare funding for any services at hospitals that provide gender-affirming care to children.
 NPR also highlighted that at the time of writing gender-affirming care for children was already banned in 27 states.

+The executive order is similar to a portion of Project 2025 that called for withdrawing "guidance issued under the Biden Administration concerning sexual orientation and gender identity under Section 1557" of the Affordable Care Act.

+Hospital settlements

+In 2025, the Trump administration began investigating hospitals for billing fraud related to gender-affirming care for minors.

+To end these investigations and avoid having to turn over patients' private records to the government, multiple hospitals have reached settlements with the Trump administration, which involve them paying a fine and ending gender-affirming care for minors for a certain amount of time, among other conditions.
+Some, but not all, of the settlements also require the hospital allot a certain amount of funding to providing detransition treatments.
+One hospital, Texas Children's, will also be required to open a dedicated detransition clinic.

+All of the hospitals that have settled have denied the allegations made in the Trump administration's investigations.
+The hospitals also insist the settlements will not impact their ability to provide mental healthcare to trans youth.

+The settlements have been widely and heavily condemned by LGBTQ advocates, human rights groups, Democratic politicians and the hospital's patients, who have labeled it a "capitulation".

+In certain Democrat-controlled states, questions have been raised about whether the settlement violates the state's anti-discrimination laws by requiring treatments like hormone therapy to be provided to detransitioners, but banning the same treatment for youth seeking to transition.